Sierra Leone Emergency Food Security Program

 Supporting Vulnerable Households Recover from the Ebola Crisis

-In early 2014, Sierra Leone identified its first confirmed cases of EVD, which eventually spread to the Kailahun, Bombali, Tonkolili, and Koinadugu districts, where ACDI/VOCA has been implementing the FFP-MYAP Sustainable Nutrition and Agriculture Promotion (SNAP) Program since June 2010.
-The situation rapidly escalated into a crisis, and the government of Sierra Leone (GoSL) responded by implementing restrictions on public gatherings and closing schools in the Kailahun district in June 2014—declaring the country in a State of Emergency (SOE).
+In early 2014, Sierra Leone confirmed its first cases of Ebola virus disease, which eventually spread to the Kailahun, Bombali, Tonkolili, and Koinadugu districts, where ACDI/VOCA had been implementing USAID’s Office Food for Peace-funded Sustainable Nutrition and Agriculture Promotion (SNAP) program since June 2010.
+When the situation escalated into a crisis, the government of Sierra Leone implemented restrictions on public gatherings and closed schools in the Kailahun district in June 2014, declaring a state of emergency.

-The SNAP+ program supports vulnerable households as they recover from economic shocks resulting from the EVD emergency by doing the following:
+EFSP supports vulnerable households as they recover from economic shocks resulting from the Ebola crisis by doing the following: